 If abuse is ruled out, certain medical conditions might be the cause of the sudden bruising in your child.
 Below are the names and details of such disorders.

 - Thrombocytopenia: Thrombocytopenia is a condition in which your blood has a lower than normal platelet count.
 It could lead to internal bleeding or bleeding underneath your skin or from the surface of your skin.
 It is often characterized by skin bruises and red, pinpoint, round spots on the skin (petechiae).
-CorticosteroidsiXAlso known as steroids, they resemble the hormones secreted by the adrenal gland and can be used to treat different diseases , intravenous immunoglobulinsiXA medical treatment where antibodies are transferred to a person intravenously/through the veins , and blood or platelet transfusions, and splenectomyiXA surgery to remove the spleen are some treatment options available for severe thrombocytopenia ((4).
+CorticosteroidsiXAlso known as steroids, they resemble the hormones secreted by the adrenal gland and can be used to treat different diseases , intravenous immunoglobulinsiXA medical treatment where antibodies are transferred to a person intravenously/through the veins , and blood or platelet transfusions, and splenectomyiXA surgery to remove the spleen are some treatment options available for severe thrombocytopenia (4).

 - Von Willebrand disease: This is a common bleeding disorder seen in approximately 1% of children.
 It occurs due to the lack of or abnormalities in the protein known as von Willebrand factor in the body, causing easy bruising, nose bleeding, oral cavity bleedings, and heavy menstrual periods in the case of adolescent females.
 Treatments options include antifibrinolytic agentsiXDrugs used to prevent heavy bleeding in hemophilia during menstruation or surgery and transfusion with plasma concentratesiXWhen plasma, the liquid portion of blood, is given to a person with illnesses like hemophilia or severe infections (5).

 - Hemophilia A and B: These are bleeding disorders linked to the mutations in genes responsible for the production of coagulation factors VIII and IX.
 If not managed in early infancy, they can lead to chronic diseases or lifelong disabilities.
 Children with hemophilia show abnormal bruising or bleeding, bleeding in the joints, bleeding after incisions or losing a tooth, and frequent nosebleeds.
 Treatment includes infusing commercially prepared clotting factors regularly (6).